 When you perform balance training exercises, you will improve steadiness throughout your body.
 This will allow you to perform daily activities like exercising, working, and doing household chores.

-The exercises involved in balance training are meant to address your individual balance needs.
+The exercises involved in physical therapy are meant to address your individual balance needs.
 In order to be effective, they have to challenge you, but be safe enough so that you don’t fall in the process.

 If you think you may fall, let your physical therapist know that the exercises are too difficult.
 The functionality the balance exercises will challenge are: